Skip navigation

 • Move and set up mobile homes or prefabricated buildings on owners' lots or at mobile home parks.

-• Open and close doors, windows, and drawers to test their operation; and trim edges to fit, using jackplanes or drawknives.
+• Open and close doors, windows, and drawers to test their operation, trimming edges to fit, using jackplanes or drawknives.

 • Refinish wood surfaces on cabinets, doors, moldings, and floors, using power sanders, putty, spray equipment, brushes, paints, or varnishes.